What is an SLA?

 What is a Service Level Agreement?

-An SLA (service level agreeement) is an agreement of services in the form of a contract arranged between the TPM provider and the customer.
+An SLA (service level agreement) is an arrangement or contract of services in the form of a contract between a provider and the customer.

-A service level agreement is essentially the details of what is included in your service contract.
+A service level agreement essentially consists of the details of your service contract.
 It should provide you with the particulars of the different layers of support and outline expectations and guarantees.

 What's Included in an SLA?